Product Technical FAQ's

 At least once per day, and every time you access the tool in any given area a new scan will be scheduled to run in the background.

-It has the same lifetime than the scan data, after 30 days of inactivity when the license As long as the tool is installed – Admin logs are kept, if the tool is removed after 30 days the data is removed automatically.
+As long as the tool is installed – Admin logs are kept, if the tool is removed after 30 days the data is removed automatically.

-Meet the powerful GAT Suite
+Meet the Powerful GAT Suite